Program 1 - Living, Working, and Leisure

 Vision

-Getting kids and young people more involved in society.
+Getting children and young people more involved in society.

 Mission

-• Developing a comprehensive youth policy focused on prevention, raising awareness of substance use, and encouraging activity and positive positioning.
-Specifically, preventing substance use and undesirable activities.
+• Develop a comprehensive youth policy focused on prevention, raising awareness about substance use, and promoting physical activity and social integration.
+This includes specifically preventing substance use and undesirable activities.

-• Implementation of the Integrated Housing Plan (IHP).
-And within the IHP, also realize the necessary expansion of the IKC in Beneden-Leeuwen.
+• Implement the Comprehensive Housing Plan (IHP).
+And, as part of the IHP, Beneden-Leeuwen the necessary expansion of the IKC in Beneden-Leeuwen .

-• Creating dedicated meeting places for young people, equipped with Wi-Fi hotspots, for example.
-Working with young people, parents, schools, and youth workers to find a sustainable solution to these needs and then implementing it in a way that minimizes potential nuisance.
+• Creating dedicated meeting spaces for young people, such as Wi-Fi hotspots.
+Working with young people, parents, schools, and youth workers to find a sustainable solution to these needs and then implementing it in a way that minimizes potential disturbances as much as possible.

-• Encouraging activities between young people and politics.
+• Promoting engagement between young people and politics.

-• Raising awareness of the importance of sustainability among young people.
+• Raising awareness among young people about the importance of sustainability.

 Quality of life